 Posing in wedding photography is quite a far more of an art form than it is a science!
 It requires much more analysis and understanding than people realise.
 When we first started wedding photography, this was our biggest fear and the toughest factor to study.
-We asked seasoned photographer Gareth Newstead who provides wedding photography across Staffordshire to help us out with his must have wedding poses.
+We asked seasoned photographer Joab Smith Photography who provides wedding photography across Bristol to help us out with his must-have wedding poses.

 We had a good handle on light and flash, and our post production was substantial.
 But posing was a different story.
 With the wrong pose, you may create an otherwise attractive couple appear awkward, clumsy, and even unattractive.

 On the flip side, with the right pose and the ideal angles, you can conceal blemishes and “flaws” and even make your customers look skinnier.Furthermore, with odd posing, you may produce a remarkably deep and organic set of newlyweds seem uncomfortable and removed.
 With the correct poses, you can make even the most hardened and stoic pairs seem undeniably enjoyable and in love.Below, we will go over a few basic poses that we teach in the workshop.
 Bear in mind that these are merely eight wedding poses out of hundreds of poses you’ll have to master to be a fantastic wedding photographer.How can you come up with hundreds of wedding poses?
 The solution is small posing contrasts.